Updated November 28, 2019

 I go into lots of detail on how the land currently operates with Boarding Groups here.
 They’re not needed every day – only when the land is at capacity.
 (This only happened on opening day, but the system is in place if it’s needed.)

 So, in summary, here is your best strategy for tackling most attractions at Disneyland Park with a visit to Galaxy’s Edge:

 - Arrive an hour prior to official park opening to line up outside the park

-- Focus on attractions at Disneyland Park initially
+- Focus on attractions at Disneyland Park initially with my strategies

 - Have lunch

 - Break at your hotel in early afternoon

 - Return to watch Fantasmic! and fireworks to finish your evening